Samahu/RoboND-Kinematics-Project/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

-You're reading it!
+In progress

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.

-Here is an example of how to include an image in your writeup.
+The following image shows the model composition and links relationships taken using the rviz software

-![alt text][image1]
+![alt text][forward-kinematics-rviz]

+The following image matches the link lengths with their values taken from the urdf file.
+[forward-kinematics-urdf]

+Based on these values and the joints relationship and their types we can define the origin and the axes for each joint in a way that minimizes the number of DH parameters and values as much as possible, as shown in the following image:
 ![alt text][forward-kinematics]

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

+The following table capture the DH parameters based on the previous images:

-Note: I changed the table header from d(i-1) to d(i)
+_Note_: I changed the table header from d(i-1) to d(i)

 Links | alpha(i-1) | a(i-1) | d(i) | theta(i)
 --- | --- | --- | --- | ---